JunqiuZhu/Junqiuzhu.github.io/_pages/about.md

 ---
 A Short Bio
 ======

-I was a postdoctoral fellow of University of California, Santa Babara advised by Prof. [Lingqi Yan](https://sites.cs.ucsb.edu/~lingqi/).
-I received my Ph.D. degree from Shandong University, China, in 2022, working under the supervision of [Prof. Xiangxu Meng](http://vr.sdu.edu.cn/info/1010/1073.htm), co-supervised by [Prof. Lu Wang](http://vr.sdu.edu.cn/info/1010/1060.htm), and [Prof. Yanning Xu](http://vr.sdu.edu.cn/info/1010/1062.htm).
+I am a Full Researcher (equivalent to a Full Professor in the U.S. academic system) and a Ph.D. advisor at Shandong University.
+Prior to joining Shandong University, I was a Postdoctoral Fellow at the University of California, Santa Barbara (2023–2025).
+I also interned at Meta Zurich in 2022.
+I received my Ph.D. in Computer Science from Shandong University, China (2017–2022).

 Research
 ======